syncfusion/flutter-widgets/packages/syncfusion_officechart/README.md

 **Stacked Column chart**

-Use the following code to add stacked column chart to excel worksheet.
+Use the following code to add stacked column chart to Excel worksheet.

 ```dart
 // Create a new Excel document.